filamentphp/filament/packages/app/docs/10-tenancy.md

 }
 ```

-If you're using the `App\Models\User` model as the tenant model, then you can pass this instead.
-Now, users will only be able to see and edit records in [resources](resources) that they own.
-No additional setup is required.

-If you're using a different tenant model, you'll need to tell Filament which tenants a user belongs to.
+You'll also need to tell Filament which tenants a user belongs to.
 You can do this by implementing the `HasTenants` interface on the `App\Models\User` model:

 ```php
 <?php